This article was rewritten on January 20, 2025.

 Yoast SEO wants you to feature your keyphrase in 30-75% of your subheadings, which are those using H2 or H3 styling.
 If 75% of your headings feature a 4-word keyphrase, it’s going to look ridiculous to your readers.
 But there is value to using your keyphrase in some headings.

-Readers scan headings and subheadings to understand your content.
-Headings make copy, especially long articles, more reader-friendly by creating a natural structure.
-Bonus points if you use a Table of Contents plugin so that keeners can click right to the section they want to read!
+SEO aside, readers also scan headings and subheadings to understand your content.
+Headings make text, especially long articles, more reader-friendly by creating a natural structure.
+Bonus points if you use a table of contents plugin so that keeners can click right to the section they want to read!

 If your page is super short, such as a Contact page or one part of a checkout process, don’t stress about headings!